 Supplemental Security Income (SSI)

-Supplemental Security Income (SSI) benefits are the second disability program administered by the SSA.
-To be eligible to receive SSI, an adult individual must be found unable to work, just as with SSDI, but eligibility is not based upon having worked and paid taxes into the Social Security system.
-Instead, the individual must meet certain financial and residency eligibility.
+To be eligible to receive Supplemental Security Income (SSI), an adult individual must be found unable to work just as with SSDI, but eligibility is not based upon having worked and paid taxes into the Social Security system.
+Instead, the individual must meet certain financial and residency eligibility requirements.

 The analysis under Social Security Disability Law is quite complex.
 A disabled individual should consult a Galfand Berger attorney so that we can submit his or her Social Security/ SSI application.
-Once an application is submitted, the Social Security Administration will then, on its own, gather medical information related to the individual’s problems.
+Once an application is submitted, the Social Security Administration will then gather medical information related to the individual’s problems.
 The disabled individual will receive notice from the Social Security Administration whether his or her claim has been accepted or denied.

 Eventually, the disabled individual will have a hearing before a Social Security Judge at which time he or she will testify.
 The individual has the right to have an attorney represent him or her at this hearing to present the testimony and cross examine the vocational expert who in all probability will be present at the hearing.

 The payment of SSDI is based on the individual’s past wages/ income.
-The payment of SSI is dependent on the individual’s financial eligibility with a maximum federal benefit for an individual at $721.
-Remember, the fact that a person cannot do his or her time of injury job does not in and of itself qualify him or her for benefits.
-The disabled individual must be able to show he or she is unable to do other type work.
-However, the extent of that disability may vary depending on the individual’s age.
+Remember, the fact that a person cannot do his or her regular work at the time of the injury job does not in and of itself qualify him or her for benefits.
+The disabled individual must be able to show he or she is unable to do other types of work.
+However, the extent of the disability may vary depending on the individual’s age.